 Usually, properly prepared grains can be added back to the diet eventually — but everyone is different and healing times will vary.
 Some people may find that excluding grains for the most part, with occasional consumption (such as holidays, birthdays, etc.), goes a long way to improving digestive issues and overall health.

 Given the evidence, it is a good idea to remove most carbohydrates in order to heal the gut.
 Ultimately, however, the choice is yours.

 What do you think about the role of grains in a gut-healing diet — yes or no?
-If you have questions or comments for Lydia, let us know below!
+If you have questions or comments, let us know below!

 This post was featured in 82 Ways To Heal Your Gut.

 Is it really possible to "eat what you want to eat" like bread and butter, cinnamon rolls and cookies, meat and potatoes...